-It is too often our nature to focus on the negative; the rarer such grievous encounters are, the more memorable.
-The irate motorist was rare, indeed.
-As I would discover during the thousands of life-affirming miles that followed, Samaritans, like the concerned elder with the reassuring voice, were not.
+It is too often our nature to focus on the negative; the rarer such grievous encounters, the more memorable.
+The irate motorist was rare, indeed, but as I would discover during the thousands of life-affirming miles that followed, Samaritans, like the concerned elder with the reassuring voice, were not.

 Travel at the Parkway’s top speed limit of 50 mph would have terrified those early natives.
 Even the more leisurely pace I sustained for hours on my bicycle might have impressed them.
 But 50 mph must feel like a snail’s pace to many of the local motorists who use its few urban sections as shortcuts.

 The U. S. National Park Service encourages cyclists to explore the Trace’s entire 444-mile length, from Natchez, Mississippi to Nashville, Tennessee.
 Many do, especially during the dramatic foliage transitions of early spring and late fall.
 Despite my inclusion here of that singular negative encounter with an impatient motorist, I encourage all to experience the Parkway – motorists and bicyclists alike.

 The park encompasses more than 52,000 managed acres that offer a wealth of attractions, from cypress swamps to quaint villages, plus unique features such as those earthen mounds.
 Still, the surviving sections of the historic Old Trace trail – leaf-canopied trenches carved deep and wide by countless paws, claws, hooves, feet and wheels – are, to me, the highlights.